ries9112/PredictCrypto/README.md

 # PredictCrypto

-# This package is not ready yet but is made public so I can use it for my own development
+# This package is not ready yet and is here so I can use it for my own development

 <!-- badges: start -->
 <!-- badges: end -->